 Berberine isn’t a specific herb, but rather a bitter-tasting compound taken from the roots and stems of certain plants, including goldenseal and Phellodendron.
 Berberine may improve insulin sensitivity and enhance sugar uptake from your blood into your muscles, which helps lower blood sugar

-A review of 27 studies in people with type 2 diabetes observed that taking berberine in combination with diet and lifestyle changes reduced fasting blood sugar by 15.5 mg/dl and A1C by 0.71% compared to diet and lifestyle changes alone or a placebo.
+A review of 27 studies in people with type 2 diabetes observed that taking berberine in combination with diet and lifestyle changes reduced fasting blood sugar by 15.5 mg/dl and A1C by 0.71% compared to diet and lifestyle changes alone or with a placebo.
 The review also noted that berberine supplements taken alongside diabetes medication helped lower blood sugar more than medication alone.

 Vitamin D deficiency is considered a potential risk factor for type 2 diabetes.
 In one study, 72% of participants with type 2 diabetes were deficient in vitamin D at the start of the study.
 Vitamin D may improve the function of pancreatic cells that make insulin and increase your body’s responsiveness to insulin.

 After two months of taking a 4,500-IU supplement of vitamin D daily, both fasting blood sugar and A1C improved.
 In fact, 48% of participants had an A1C that showed good blood sugar control, compared to only 32% before the study.